TaliesinDS/MangaDex/README.md

 ---

+## Safety & Defaults

+- Non-destructive by default: migrations do not remove originals unless you explicitly enable removal.
+- Destructive options in the GUI are marked in red with “(destructive)” labels.
+- The first time you enable any destructive action, the GUI shows a confirmation dialog with a “Don’t show again” option.

+---

 ## Title Matching (Migration & Rehoming)

 Some sources return popular/new lists even for specific searches.
 To prevent unrelated picks: